 Saubhagya – Pradhan Mantri Sahaj Bijli Har Ghar Yojana

 Saubhagya – Indian Prime Minister Narendra Modi announced Pradhan Mantri Sahaj Ghar Yojana on 25th of September 2017.
 The scheme is meant to provide free electricity for 4 crore households across India in both rural and urban areas.
-In this scheme Government to provide electricity connection aiming the lower middle class people of the society.
+In this scheme Government of India to provide electricity connection aiming the lower middle class people of the society.

 The announcement was made on the occasion of the birth centenary celebration of Bharatiya Jana Sangh politician and Rashtriya Swayamsevak Sangh (RSS) ideologue Pandit Deendayal Upadhyaya.

 - The total budget of the scheme is INR 16,320 crore

 - The division in funding : 60% Government of India grant, 10% Utilities/State contribution, 30% loans

 - The eligibility for free electricity will be identified on the basis of Socio-Economic Census of 2011